Emergency declaration at border was ‘unwarranted,’ Biden said. Thousands of troops remain there.

 But it’s just one of numerous mobilizations the National Guard has faced in the past few years, including coronavirus missions, wildfire evacuations and civil unrest details, including nearly 25,000 activated to support security operations for the inauguration.
 Last year saw the most activations among National Guard members since World War II.

-The Pentagon’s mission to support law enforcement along the border began in 2018, after Trump declared migrant caravans traveling from Central America to the U.S. southern border amounted to “an invasion.”
+The Pentagon’s mission to support law enforcement along the border began in 2018, after Trump declared that migrant caravans traveling from Central America to the U.S. southern border amounted to “an invasion.”

 Numbers of mobilized troops have fluctuated, though the highest mark came last summer with 5,500 troops deployed on the border, Pentagon spokesman Lt.
 Col. Chris Mitchell said.